 Excited young children can be unpredictable and difficult to spot, and even a small reduction in your driving speed can make a dramatic difference to the terrible injuries a child might sustain if they are hit by a car.

-The harsh reality is that each and every one of these speeding drivers is putting their own and other road users’ lives at risk, including the thousands of children who returned to school in recent weeks.
+The harsh reality is that each and every one of these speeding drivers is putting their own and other road users’ lives at risk, including the thousands of children who are returning to school.

 As a motor vehicle accident lawyer, I have met many road trauma victims, including young children.
 I can tell you, road accidents involving children are some of the most upsetting cases I have ever handled.